vasic-digital/SDK/README.md

 ## SDK Technical Documentation

-SDK Technical Documentation is described [here](Android/Documentation/Main.md).
+SDK Technical Documentation is [here](Android/Documentation/Main.md).

 ## Current state of the project

-The current state of the SDK and development progress is documented [here](Android/Documentation/Work/Current.md).
+The current state of the SDK and development progress is [here](Android/Documentation/Work/Current.md).